sailohitaksh-cryptic/Ensemble-ndlinear/README.md

 # NdLinear vs nn.Linear MNIST Benchmark

-This repository contains a Jupyter Notebook (`tuned_assignment.ipynb`) that benchmarks a custom `NdLinear` layer against the standard PyTorch `nn.Linear` layer for image classification on the MNIST dataset.
+This repository contains a Jupyter Notebook (`benchmark_notebook.ipynb`) that benchmarks a custom `NdLinear` layer against the standard PyTorch `nn.Linear` layer for image classification on the MNIST dataset.
 The primary goal is to evaluate the parameter efficiency and performance of `NdLinear` when leveraging its multi-dimensional input capabilities.

 ## Project Overview